jdecode/js-101/README.md

 # js-101
-javascript 101 : The basics of javascript + s'more
+javascript 101 : The basics of javascript + some-more